-It’s rare to travel a country and not missing much by avoiding its capital.
-Actually there are tourists who do not make it to Phnom Penh at all.
+It’s rare to travel to a country and not miss much by avoiding its capital.
+Actually, there are tourists who do not make it to Phnom Penh at all.
 They go from Bangkok to Siem Reap and from there straight to Sihanoukville from where they cross the border to Vietnam via Kampot and Kep; and that’s it.

 - Good Morning, Phnom Penh